Codex

 And if astrology shows how that which is above is reflected below, geomancy reveals something different: how the inner state of a person—the deeper layers of the soul and even unconscious processes—may manifest outwardly through the symbols of the geomantic chart.

 Why exactly this works is a separate question.
 Over the centuries, many explanations have been proposed: spiritual cosmology, unconscious processes, symbolic cognition, synchronicity, and others.
-Yet regardless of explanation, geomancy has endured for centuries for one simple reason: it produces remarkably precise and practically verifiable answers.
+One may also offer a modern analogy—not as a proof, but as a way of thinking.

 Despite being one of the oldest surviving systems of divination and prognostication, geomancy has left behind surprisingly little reliable and coherent material.